-Instead of using the light/mild molasses mentioned, I used carob syrup, which I have also used to make Ginger Cookies, a recipe which is in my cookbook and have made many more times since then.
 I don’t know if you have ever tasted carob syrup but it’s amazing.
 They say that it’s a good substitute for chocolate.
 I bring some from Cyprus every time I visit and use it often in many recipe.
-If you can find it please try it or otherwise substitute it with other molasses, as I did the opposite in this recipe.
+If you can find it please try it or otherwise substitute it with “epsima” called petimezi in Greek or other molasses.

 Carob does have a number of advantages over chocolate.
 Because it contains fewer allergenic properties, it can be used by people sensitive to chocolate.
 It also is low in sodium and high in potassium making it desirable for diets used to treat congestive heart failure and hypertension.
 Carob also contains no caffeine and is lower in fat and calories than chocolate.